cs3org/OCM-API/IETF-RFC.md

 If a Receiving Server exposes the capability `enforce-mfa`, it indicates that it will try and comply with a MFA requirement set on a Share.
-If the Sending Server trusts the Receiving Server, the Sending Server MAY set the requirement `mfa-enforced` on a Share, which the Receiving Server MUST honor.
-A compliant Receiving Server that signals that it is MFA-capable MUST NOT allow access to a Resource protected with the `mfa-enforced` requirement, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.
+If the Sending Server trusts the Receiving Server, the Sending Server MAY set the requirement `must-use-mfa` on a Share, which the Receiving Server MUST honor.
+A compliant Receiving Server that signals that it is MFA-capable MUST NOT allow access to a Resource protected with the `must-use-mfa` requirement, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.